benjamincrozat/legacy-blog/README.md

 # [benjamincrozat.com](https://benjamincrozat.com)

 This is the source code of my blog, [benjamincrozat.com](https://benjamincrozat.com).
-This blog built with the TALL stack gets more than 20K visitors per month.
-There's nothing fancy, and it's probably not what you should do for yours.
+This blog built with the TALL stack gets more than **20K visitors per month**.

+That being said, there's nothing fancy, and it's probably not what you should do for yours.
 But if you're curious, you can check it out.

 ## Diclaimer